The Brain from Planet Arous: In popular culture

 Although its B-movie status gave it poor reviews upon its initial release, the film has since become a cult classic.
 It has been parodied on American television: The comedy series Malcolm in the Middle uses a segment of The Brain from Planet Arous as part of its opening credits.
 A clip was also used in the opening scene of the comedy film Ernest Scared Stupid that featured a collage of horror films.
 The Brain from Planet Arous is also featured in the film The Butcher Boy (1997), which is viewed by the main character at his local movie theater.

-In 1983, Stephen King told Playboy magazine that his novel "Carrie, for example, derived to a considerable extent from a terrible grade-B movie called The Brain from Planet Arous.
+In 1983, Stephen King told Playboy magazine that his novel "Carrie, for example, derived to a considerable extent from a terrible grade-B movie called The Brain from Planet Arous."

-The voice clip: from the film was used in the 1997 Jay Weinland track "Sound Stage Strut" as part of the Need for Speed II soundtrack.
+The voice clip "Your feeling of helplessness is your best friend, savage" from the film was used in the 1997 Jay Weinland track "Sound Stage Strut" as part of the Need for Speed II soundtrack.
 The same clip was used 2001 in Frank Klepacki's track "Brain Freeze" as part of the Command & Conquer: Yuri's Revenge soundtrack, together with another voice clip from the film in the song "Drok".

 The credits track for the film House of the Dead 2 also used a vocal sample of the film, as did a 1991 TV Guide ad, which asked, "Were you watching this when the Beverly Hills 90210 Christmas special aired"?, prompting multiple viewers to respond "The Brain from Planet Arous was the better choice".